prantlf/ovai/README.md

 | stablelm-zephyr  | 1.6 GB |
 | stablelm2        | 982 MB |
 | tinyllama        | 637 MB |

+#### deepseek-r1
+DeepSeek's first-generation of reasoning models with comparable performance to OpenAI-o1, including six dense models distilled from DeepSeek-R1 based on Llama and Qwen.

 #### gemma2
 Google Gemma 2 is a high-performing and efficient model available in three sizes: 2B, 9B, and 27B.